yujhe/gphotos-sync/README.md

       - LOGLEVEL=info
       - TZ=Europe/Berlin
       - ALBUMS=  # comma separated list of album IDs to sync
+      - GPHOTOS_CDP_ARGS=  # additional arguments to pass to gphotos-cdp
 ```

 Clone this repo and use ./doauth.sh to create and authenticated profile dir and ./test.sh to test that it works.
 Or use ./test.sh to do your initial sync.

-RESTART_SCHEDULE sets how ofen you start the sync from the beginning in order to check for files that were uploaded with an older date.
-Normally sync will only download files with a newer "date taken" than the most recently downloaded file.
-RESTART_SCHEDULE deletes the .lastdone file so that the next sync will start from the beginning (skipping already downloaded files).

-Files deleted on Google Photos after being downloaded will not be deleted locally.
+Files deleted on Google Photos after being downloaded will not be deleted locally, but a list of such files will be saved to `.removed`.

 ## Downloading an album